stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/warehouse/warehouses/index.md

       value: string
       description: >-
-        Specifies whether to enable the query acceleration service for queries that rely on this warehouse for compute resources
+        Specifies whether to enable the query acceleration service for queries that rely on this warehouse for compute resources (valid values: 'true', 'false')
     - name: query_acceleration_max_scale_factor
       value: integer
       description: >-